 When is the best time to visit Vienna?

 Vienna is a city that can offer you something all year round, just look at the list of events in our other article here.
 However, if you consider the weather, how crowded are the main attractions, the prices of airline tickets and accommodation, and other elements, the decision on when to visit might be influenced by those factors.
 Here are our recommendations.

 Here are some top attractions in Vienna you could visit and enjoy.
 There are, of course, dozens of attractions and landmarks in Vienna worth visiting and learning about the history of this amazing city.

-St. Stephen's Cathedral, or Stephansdom, as it is known locally (also affectionately called Steffi by Viennese), is a central landmark of Vienna, Austria and one of the most recognizable attractions.
+St. Stephen's Cathedral, or Stephansdom, as it is known locally (also affectionately called Steffi by Viennese), is a central landmark of Vienna, Austria.

 Schönbrunn Palace was the Habsburg rulers‘ primary summer residence in Hietzing, Vienna.
 It’s one of the country’s most significant architectural, cultural and historical landmarks, built in Rococo style.
 It is...

 The Hofburg is the former Habsburg dynasty rulers‘ main imperial palace and today serves as the Austrian President’s official residence and workplace.
 Located in the middle of Vienna, it was...

 Vienna and Austria travel guides

 Here are handy travel guides about Vienna and Austria so you can learn a thing or two about these destinations.
 For a comprehensive list of our travel guides, please visit our travel guides page.